odys-z/Anclient/docsphinx/source/guide/controls/tree.rst

 This will pull a docker image, odysz/jsandbox:treeditor, into local container.

-Then start VS Code, load dist/widgets.html with Anprism.
+Start VS Code, load dist/widgets.html with Anprism.
+Follwing is what is expected:

-You should see a tree like this:

 .. image:: ../../imgs/04-treeditor-1.jpg
-   :height: 240px
+   :height: 20em

 .. image:: ../../imgs/04-treeditor-2.jpg
    :height: 20em